williamhoos/testrepo/docs/source/architecture.rst

   * **PEER Super Admin** - this user(s) has access to all of the administrative functions for any portal in the PEER system, and the ability to designated the "Portal Super Admin" user(s).
 Notwithstanding his or her having administrative access to any PEER portal, in order to protect the integrity of such portal's data, the PEER Super Admin rights do *not* permit the individual to access end user data without either (a) being explictly designated by the end user as a recipient of their information, or (b) being separately granted administrative, staff or researcher level access by the Portal Super Admin.

 ..
-Attention:: At the conclusion of the migration, we will need to confirm with Genetic Alliance whether they wish for us to remove Private Acccess from having Super Administrative rights over the PEER Admin, and if so the relationship they prefer to replace this as a safety net for Genetic Alliance's personnel
+Attention:: At the conclusion of the migration, we will need to confirm with Genetic Alliance whether they wish for us to remove Private Acccess from having Super Administrative rights over the PEER Admin, and if so the relationship they prefer to replace this as a safety net for Genetic Alliance's personnel.

   * **Portal Super Admin** - this user(s) has the same administrative rights for their portal(s) as the PEER Super Admin - except that the Portal Super Admin's rights are limited to just their organization's portals.
 Super Admins can grant rights to other super admin users, staff members and recommended researchers.
 This includes the following General Permissions authority: